Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Long-Term Memory

 \textbf{Learnable Retrieval Criteria}.
-Despite these heuristic designs, REALM \cite{guu2020retrieval} pre-trains a latent \textit{neural knowledge retriever} using MLM as the learning signal, that takes charge of retrieving knowledge from the large textual corpus.
-LongMem \cite{wang2023augmenting} trains another Transformer-based \textit{SideNet} to decouple the memory retrieval and fusion process from the pre-trained LLMs which are only responsible for encoding the (key, value) pairs into the memory bank.
+Despite these heuristic designs, REALM~\cite{guu2020retrieval} pre-trains a latent \textit{neural knowledge retriever} using MLM as the learning signal, which takes charge of retrieving knowledge from a large textual corpus.
+LongMem~\cite{wang2023augmenting} trains another Transformer-based \textit{SideNet} to decouple the memory retrieval and fusion process from the pretrained LLMs, which are only responsible for encoding the (key, value) pairs into the memory bank.
+Recently, FOT~\cite{tworkowski2023focused} proposes a novel contrast training procedure across batches of documents, reshaping the KV space to address \textit{distraction issue} as the size of a $k$NN-lookup memory bank increases during inference.